pbloem/cleartxt/README.md

 </pre></div>
 <aside>For more examples, see <a href="http://plaintextoffenders.com/">plaintextoffenders.com</a>.</aside>

-The user is trying to tell you that this is a very serious security problem, and you should fix it.
+Your user is trying to tell you that this is a _very_ serious security problem, and you should fix it.

 ## What's the problem?